Fans jeer as players take a knee in English soccer match

-LONDON (AP) — Fans attending an English second-tier match between Millwall and Derby on Saturday jeered as players took a knee in support of the Black Lives Matter movement.
+Fans attending an English second-tier match between host Millwall and Derby on Saturday jeered as players took a knee in support of the Black Lives Matter movement.

-In video footage published on social media, booing was clearly heard from the stands as both sets of players made the symbolic gesture after the referee blew the whistle to signal the start of the match at The Den, the home stadium of Millwall.
+In video footage published on social media, booing was clearly heard from some fans in the stands containing Millwall supporters as both sets of players made the symbolic gesture after the referee blew the whistle to signal the start of the match at The Den, the home stadium of the south London club.

 Players in English soccer have continued to take a knee this season to show support for the fight against discrimination following the death of George Floyd in the United States.
 Floyd, a Black man in handcuffs, died May 25 after a white police officer pressed his knee against Floyd’s neck as he said he couldn’t breathe.

 Limited numbers of fans are being allowed in stadiums in England this week for the first time since the coronavirus outbreak in March.
 This was the first game with supporters at The Den since Feb.
 29, and 2,000 were allowed into the ground.
+Derby won 1-0.

 “The club does an enormous amount of work on anti-racism and the club do a lot of work in the community and there is some really positive stuff,” said Millwall manager Gary Rowett, “so of course I am disappointed.”

-In what appears to be a response to the incident at the Millwall-Derby game, the English Football Association said it “supports all players and staff that wish to take a stand against discrimination in a respectful manner, which includes taking of the knee.”
+In what appeared to be a response to the incident at the Millwall-Derby game, the English Football Association said it “supports all players and staff that wish to take a stand against discrimination in a respectful manner, which includes taking of the knee.”

 It “strongly condemns the behaviors of any spectators that actively voice their opposition to such activities,” the FA said.